SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study.md

 ## Key Findings

-- Electronics and apparel accounted for nearly half of all orders.
+- **Category Performance:** Electronics and apparel accounted for nearly half of all orders, representing the company’s strongest-performing product segments.

-- 39% of all orders were either returned or cancelled resulted in profit losses of $3 million.
+- **Order Completion Issues:** 39% of all orders were either returned or cancelled, resulting in estimated profit losses of $3 million.

-- Operating in 10 markets around the world, the companies top market by revenue was France.
+- **Geographic Insights:** Operating across 10 global markets, the company’s top market by total revenue was France.

-- Platinum tier customers, the top 5% of clients by revenue, accounted for 25% of total revenue for the company.
+- **Customer Segmentation:** Platinum-tier customers — the top 5% of clients by revenue — contributed 25% of the company’s total revenue, underscoring the importance of high-value customer retention.

-- 60% of orders had customers buying at least 3 of the item showing the company was a good option for bulk ordering.
+- **Bulk Ordering Behavior:** 60% of orders included purchases of at least three units of the same item, indicating that the company is a popular choice for bulk buyers.

-- Overall revenue peaked in Q3 of 2024 when the company had the most overall orders but the lowest revenue per order.
+- **Revenue Trends:** Overall revenue peaked in Q3 2024, coinciding with the highest order volume but the lowest average revenue per order.

-- Most products had a rating below 3 which highlights the need for newer and better products to be stocked.
+- **Product Reviews:** A majority of products received an average rating below 3, highlighting an urgent need to improve product quality and refresh the inventory.

 ---